megler/commerce/README.md

 # TODO's

-1. Reorganize template messages where a message in 1 place (eg. "You made a bid") will not repeat itself when a comment is added. (eg. "Your comment was saved.")
-2. Add email authentication for new user registration.
+1. Add email authentication for new user registration.
 (MailJet API)
-3. Add stripe and a shopping cart.
+2. Add stripe and a shopping cart.
-4. Remove starting bid from the listings model.
-All bid info should be in the bid model only.
-5. Show gravatars in comments even if user isn't currently logged in (eg. all comments have correct gravatars.)